Director of Finance

 - Analyze and evaluate temporary restricted assets and ensure that such assets recorded accurately.

-- Supervise the Grants manager and Accounting Associate including reviewing deliverables, managing performance, and providing ongoing training and professional development.
+- Supervise the Grants Manager and Staff Accountant including reviewing deliverables, managing performance, and providing ongoing training and professional development.

 - Ensure that appropriate financial procedures and controls are maintained and/or improved to ensure the integrity of the financial and administrative systems.